GNUfault/WebGL-Watery-Reflective-Environment-Mapping-Sphere/README.md

 # Ripple Sphere

-A Watery and reflective sphere using environment mapping.
+A Interactive, Watery and Reflective Orb (In your browser)

 ## Instruction
 1. Click on the sphere